Wu Tsai Human Performance Clinician-Scientist Fellowship

 • The letter should include details about the resources (personnel, financial, equipment, etc.) that would be available to you during the fellowship.

 • Letter of support from fellowship director of the clinical department.
-This letter should confirm that the fellowship director 1) supports you having this dedicated research experience of at least 75% effort for a two-year period and 2) has discussed with you the implications of this fellowship on your clinical training progress.
+This letter should confirm that the fellowship director 1) supports you having this dedicated research experience equal to 75% effort for a two-year period and 2) has discussed with you the implications of this fellowship on your clinical training progress.

 • Letter of recommendation (optional)